"If you educate a girl you educate the next generation as well".

 The boarding houses are more than just a place to stay!
 The girls are offered activities and experiences to support and enrich their education, beyond what they learn at school, such as:

-• Regular, well-run, daily programme that provides much-needed structure for the girls to succeed in their studies;
+Regular, well-run, daily programmes that provides much-needed structure for the girls to succeed in their studies;

-• Individual support and attention to their academic progress from the housemother, who liaises closely with the college;
+Individual support and attention to their academic progress from their housemother, who liaises closely with the college;

-The volunteer programme is based at Dar Asni - the first purpose-built boarding house with the capacity to provide a “home-away-from-home” for 36 girls.
-Latifa (the house mother) welcomes volunteers to help her in providing pastoral and educational support to the girls.
+The volunteer programme is based at the houses in Asni, though volunteers may also spend some time at Dar Ouirgane which is only a 20 minute taxi ride away.
+Latifa (the first house mother and now in overall charge of all the houses) welcomes volunteers to help her in providing pastoral and educational support to the girls.
 The goal is to enable the girls to reach their potential - whether they choose to return to their villages, to continue with further education, or enter employment.